SyedWajid/person-service/README.md

 ## Logs

-If you are using docker version of application, you can view logs for thes application using url
+If you are using docker version of application, you can view logs for the application using url http://localhost:5601/
 <img src="images/kibana-logs.png" />